 Blockchain technology has seen enormous growth in popularity on account of its superior security achieved with a great degree of decentralization.
-Its application is used in finance, technology, cross border payments, supply chain management, digital IDs among others.
+Its application is used in finance, technology, cross border payments, supply chain management, identity verification among others.
 There are two major types of blockchain network: public blockchain and private blockchain.
 There is also a ‘hybrid’ of the two that are used by institutions known as ‘consortium’ or ‘federated’ blockchain.

 What is Private Blockchain?